matestack/matestack-ui-core/docs/api/components/README.md

 # Core Components

 Matestack provides you with a wide set of core components that enable you to easily build your UI.
-You can build your [own components](/docs/extend/README.md) as well, both static or dynamic ones.
+You can [create your own components](/guides/extend/README.md) as well, both static or dynamic ones.

 ## Static Core Components